mattermost/mattermost-handbook/company/how-to-guides-for-staff/how-to-purchase/how-to-on-board-as-a-vendor/row-onboarding.md

 ### Invoicing and payment

-For timely payment, invoices should be sent to AP@mattermost.com or uploaded into the vendor portal.
+For timely payment, invoices should be sent to AP@mattermost.com.
 For further information on receiving payment by Mattermost, please refer to the [How to get paid](https://handbook.mattermost.com/company/how-to-guides-for-staff/how-to-get-paid).